Eliav2/how-react-hooks-work/How React hooks works.md

 <summary>Reveal answer</summary>

-the entire tree goes through the phase of update, and only then the effects are fired.
+the entire tree goes through the phase of the update, and only then the effects are fired.

 ```jsx
     /**